Action of the Cremona group on foliations on $\mathbb{P}^2_\mathbb{C}$: some curious facts: Proof of Theorem

 The foliation $\mathcal{F}_{\Omega_4}$ has no invariant algebraic curve so $\mathcal{F}_{\Omega_4}$ is not transversely projective (\cite[Proposition 1.3]{CDGBM}).
-In fact a foliation of degree $2$ without invariant algebraic curve is primitive; as a consequence $\mathcal{F}_{\Omega_4}$ is a primitive foliation. \end{proof}
+In fact a foliation of degree $2$ without invariant algebraic curve is primitive (\emph{see} Introduction); as a consequence $\mathcal{F}_{\Omega_4}$ is a primitive foliation. \end{proof}